 MCP

-The SE Ranking MCP (Model Context Protocol) is a powerful tool that connects your SE Ranking data with large language models (LLMs) like the Claude Desktop app, Gemini CLI, and Chatgpt.
-This integration allows you to use natural language prompts to perform complex SEO analysis, query SEO data and generate reports directly from your AI assistant.
+The SE Ranking MCP (Model Context Protocol) server connects SE Ranking data with large language models (LLMs) such as Claude Desktop, Gemini CLI, and ChatGPT.
+It enables natural-language SEO analysis, competitive research, reporting, and project management directly from your AI assistant.

 - Troubleshooting